-To access Day Break a medical diagnosis is not required, however we strongly recommend that a General Practitioner is consulted as soon as possible, as a formal diagnosis of dementia may make other resources and support available from the NHS and Adult Social Care.
+To access Dementia Hub a medical diagnosis is not required, however we strongly recommend that a General Practitioner is consulted as soon as possible, as a formal diagnosis of dementia may make other resources and support available from the NHS and Adult Social Care.

 - A high degree of reassurance that loved ones are safe, secure and sensitively supported whilst away for the day.

 - Potential peer support and contact with other carers can be available.

 - Access to information and other services provided by Age UK North West Kent, Age UK (National) or other organisations in the local area or nationally.

 - Access to information and advice linked to applying for any relevant and qualifying financial state benefits.

 We offer the Dementia Hub from our Dartford (Meadowside) Centre every Monday, Wednesday and Friday from 9:00am - 4:00pm

 Some of the Dementia Hub activities that we provide:

 - Chair Based Exercises - Helping to prevent falls, improve posture, core balance, encourage mobility and strength and improve cardio-vascular functions.